NunuM/where-am-i-server/README.md

 * Posts view with related material about the state of art;
 * Localizations management;
 * Positions management;
-* Customizable privacy of localizations.
+* Customizable privacy of localizations;
 * Notification center;
 * Offline localizations and posts visualization;
 * Offline fingerprinting collection;